 Established to honor the memory of FPG Senior Scientist Dr. Joanne Roberts, this endowment supports the early career development of researchers through an annual Early Career Award.
-Dr. Roberts’ primary appointment was at the Frank Porter Graham Child Development Institute.
+Dr. Roberts’ primary appointment was at Frank Porter Graham Child Development Institute.
 She also was Professor in the Division of Speech and Hearing Sciences, Research Professor of Pediatrics, and actively involved in the Carolina Institute for Developmental Disabilities.
 The Director's Office oversees an annual competition for the award.
 You can make a secure gift online to The Joanne Erwich Roberts Memorial Fund through the University Development website.

 The Marvin H. McKinney Scholars Program

 The Marvin H. McKinney Scholars Program in Research, Practice, and Policy provides undergraduate students from North Carolina's HBCUs with 10 weeks of paid employment, as well as the opportunity to participate in meaningful, project-based work in preparation for their careers and in pursuit of their professional interests.
 Interns gain familiarity with how FPG contributes to positive outcomes for young children and their families through research and evaluation, implementation, technical assistance, and policy engagement.
 You can make a secure gift online to The Marvin H. McKinney Scholars Program through the University Development website.